Air Tahiti Nui

-Air Tahiti Nui is the flag carrier of the French overseas collectivity of French Polynesia, with its head office in Papeete and its daily operations office in Faaa, Tahiti.
-It operates long-haul flights from its home base at Faa'a International Airport, with a fleet consisting of four Boeing 787 Dreamliners.
+Air Tahiti Nui is the flag carrier of the French overseas collectivity of French Polynesia, with its head office and daily operations office in Faʼaʼā, Tahiti.
+It operates long-haul flights from its home base at Faaʼa International Airport, with a fleet consisting of four Boeing 787 Dreamliner aircraft.

 History

 Air Tahiti Nui was established on 31 October 1996 and commenced flight operations on 20 November 1998.
 It was the first international long-haul airline based in French Polynesia, which was formed to develop inbound tourism.
 The Government of French Polynesia is the major shareholder (84.4%) along with other local investors.
 Air Tahiti Nui had 782 employees around 2007.

 After years running a deficit, Air Tahiti Nui faced possible bankruptcy in 2011.
 The President of French Polynesia, Oscar Temaru, called for all eligible workers in the territory help bail out the carrier by voluntarily paying a third of their income into a rescue fund.
 After four years of deficit, the company started making profits again in 2015.

 In May 2015, Air Tahiti Nui announced its intention to replace its entire fleet, then consisting of five Airbus A340-300 aircraft.
 They would be replaced by four Boeing 787-9 aircraft, which would be delivered in 2018 and 2019.
 Air Tahiti Nui operated its last A340 service in September 2019.

-In April 2018, in anticipation of its new fleet of Boeing 787-9s, Air Tahiti Nui launched its redesigned brandmark and updated typography.
+In April 2018, in anticipation of its new fleet of Boeing 787-9 aircraft, Air Tahiti Nui launched its redesigned brandmark and updated typography.
 The redesigned logo is a joint collaboration between Future Brand and Polynesian contemporary artist Alexander Lee.
 The re-drawn logo represents a tiare flower, the airline's emblem from the start of its history, depicted in a two-thirds view, with the profile of a vahine (woman, in Tahitian) in its pistil, a nod to Tahiti's reputation for beautiful women and flowers in the South Seas.

-In March 2020, during the ongoing COVID-19 pandemic and as an impact of restrictions by the United States on international flights, Air Tahiti Nui operated the world's longest domestic flight with a lightly-loaded Boeing 787-9.
+In March 2020, during the ongoing COVID-19 pandemic and as an impact of restrictions by the United States on international flights, Air Tahiti Nui operated the world's longest domestic flight with a lightly loaded Boeing 787-9.
 The aircraft flew nonstop from Faa'a International Airport serving Papeete to Charles de Gaulle Airport serving Paris, skipping the then-restricted intermediate stop at Los Angeles International Airport, and traversing a great-circle distance of 15,715 km between the two airports, flying continuously for 15 hours 45 minutes.
 The airline's flights between Papeete and Paris were later adjusted to make technical stops interchangeably between Pointe-à-Pitre and Vancouver International Airport.
 Air Tahiti Nui's record was later eclipsed by French Bee in May 2020, which operated its own flight from Papeete to Paris, but to Orly Airport, covering a great-circle distance of 15,728 km.

 Destinations

 Overview

-As of November 2021, Air Tahiti Nui serves the following destinations:
+As of January 2025, Air Tahiti Nui serves the following destinations: